hamzaAyub66/Cards-Components--Vue.js/README.md

 * Vuetify
-* Responsive layout
-* Vue Apex Charts
-* Simple login / logout
 * Error page
-* Styled Vuetify components like buttons, modals, etc
+* Styled Vuetify components like Cards

 ## Pages
 We have implemented some basic pages, so you can see our template in action.